False Claims Act.

 b.
 Notify the court that it declines to take over the action, in which case the person bringing the action shall have the right to conduct the action.

-(5) When a person brings an action under this subsection, the federal False Claims Act, 31 U.S.C. § 3729 et seq., or any similar provision of law in any other state, no person other than the State may intervene or bring a related action based on the facts underlying the pending action; provided, however, that nothing in this subdivision prohibits a person from amending a pending action in another jurisdiction to allege a claim under this subsection.
+When a person brings an action under this subsection, no person other than the State may intervene or bring a related action based on the facts underlying the pending action.

 (c) The Attorney General may retain a portion of the damages recovered for a State agency out of the proceeds of the action or settlement under this Article as reimbursement for costs incurred by the Attorney General in investigating and bringing a civil action under this Article, including reasonable attorneys' fees and investigative costs.
 Retained funds shall be used by the Attorney General to carry out the provisions of this Article.
 (2009-554, s.
 1; 2010-96, s.
-25(a).)
+25(a); 2018-41, s.
+3.)

 § 1-609.
 Rights of the parties to qui tam actions.